evilandrex/raided-loa/src/index.md

 ## Acknowledgements

 Thanks to Faust for providing the logs and the API.
 Thanks to Snow for creating Lost Ark Logs.
-Thanks for PoisonSandwich and Kennethyu for inspiration and early feedback.
+Thanks for PoisonSandwich and Kennethnyu for inspiration and early feedback.